Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 3. The Ecological Benefits & Uses of Mycelium

-It is a rich network of thin filaments called hyphae that collect food, water, and nutrients to nourish the fungus.
+It’s a rich network of thin filaments called hyphae, each surrounded by a robust fungal cell wall that collects food, water, and nutrients to nourish the fungus.
 It also provides the mushroom with support and anchorage.

 The mycelial network remains unseen, as most of it is intertwined with the substrate it's growing on to form an inseparable mass.

-The mushroom (fruiting body) is most ideal for manufacturing mushroom supplements because it:
+The mushroom (fruiting body) is ideal for manufacturing mushroom supplements because of the following:

 • It contains vital nutrients, including proteins, fiber, vitamins, and minerals.